MelYasuda/WordCounter.Solution/README.md

   ==>The input value is {"Google"} to test if it returns a lower-cased word

-5. The program counts how many times the first word of the list appears in the list input > {"google", "google"}
+5. The program counts how many times the word appears in the list input > "google" {"google", "google"}
-  output > 1
+  output > 2

   ==>The input value is {"google", "google"} to test if it returns a count of the word